HedgehogDevelopment/AzureDeployTemplates/README.md

 Backup & rollback scenarios are not covered by these scripts either.
 This can be easily accomplised by backing up the master & core databases along with the CM instance using PowerShell scripts.
 This isn't a perfect rollback scenario, but it will allow the instance to be restored to its pre-deployment state

 # Conclusion
-The Sitecore latest version of the Sitecore Azure environment is a very powerful tool for deploying and manging Sitecore environments.
+The latest version of Sitecore Azure is a very powerful tool for deploying and manging Sitecore environments.
 Because of the tremendous flexibility and scriptability of Azure, many Sitecore hosting scenarios can be created and easily managed.